 Healthy Eating Tips During Treatment

 - Put lemon juice or fresh fruit in water for taste and to maintain electrolyte balance.
-Herbal teas count towards water intake.

-• Coffee causes dehydration.
+- Herbal teas count towards water intake, while coffee can cause dehydration.
 Drink two cups of water for every cup of coffee.

-• Eat every 3-5 hours to maintain proper blood sugar levels.
-Don’t wait until you’re hungry.
+- Don’t wait until you’re hungry.
+Eat every 3-5 hours to maintain proper blood sugar levels.

-Foods with Many Health Benefits
+Foods With Many Health Benefits

 Raw cacao powder (pronounced ka-cow)

-• Proper balance of omega-3 and omega-6 fatty acids which may help reduce inflammation and support brain function
+- Proper balance of omega-3 and omega-6 fatty acids which may help reduce inflammation and support brain function